Red Hill Lutheran

 Months and years later, Jim observed that the untrimmed tree was noticeably smaller than those that had been pruned.
 He used his simple observation as a life lesson in accepting those moments in life when God allows events that “prune” us, for it is only after pruning that we can truly grow.
 Here is the tree in 2025, still underperforming some 40-plus years after Jim made his famous observation.

-Jim’s 1976 Grade 8 graduates.
+Jim’s 1976 Grade 8 graduates, his 5th year at Red Hill Lutheran.
 This photo was taken in Fellowship Hall, which was the original church before the current sanctuary was built.
-Fellowship Hall has since been demolished and over the old footprint was built the new Christian Life Center.
+Fellowship Hall and its bell tower have since been demolished and over the old footprint was built the new Christian Life Center.

-School and Church staff during the 1975-1976 school year.
+School and Church staff during the 1975-76 school year.
+Pastor Showalter, who brought Jim to RHLS, is seated at the left front.